$5 SHIPPING ON RETAIL ORDERS OVER $49! (US Only)

 #3: Give Your Dog Oxyfresh Dental Care Products

-Oxyfresh, a trusted name in dog dental care products for over 20 years, has two easy and effective oral care products to give your pet all the benefits of tooth brushing, with none of the hassle.
+Oxyfresh, a trusted name in dog dental care products for 175+ dog years, (30+ human years) has three easy and effective oral care products to make pet home dental care a breeze.

 This tasteless, odorless solution is the most convenient and effective way to get rid of bad dog breath, promote healthy gums, and keep plaque from sticking to your dog’s teeth.
 No tooth brushing!
-Just add 1 capful of Pet Oral Hygiene Solution into your dog’s drinking water each day.
+Just add 1 capful of Pet Dental Water Additive into your dog’s drinking water each day.
 That’s it!

-Pet Oral Hygiene Solution is non-toxic to people and pets, USA-made and recommended by thousands of veterinarians and pet owners as a no-brush solution for excellent dog oral care.
+Pet Dental Water Additive is non-toxic to people and pets, USA-made and recommended by thousands of veterinarians and pet owners as a no-brush solution for excellent dog oral care.
 More information...

 Oxyfresh Pet Gel

-This Pet Gel does it all: freshens the breath, soothes inflamed gums, and helps neutralize bacteria that can lead to periodontal disease.
+This Pet Dental Gel Toothpaste does it all: freshens the breath, soothes inflamed gums, and helps neutralize bacteria that can lead to periodontal disease.
 So easy to use: simply rub into the gum line.
-Of course, if you do want to venture into the world of tooth brushing, Oxyfresh Pet Gel is the perfect paste.
+Of course, if you do want to venture into the world of tooth brushing, Oxyfresh Pet Dental Gel is the perfect choice.
 Tasteless, odorless and non-toxic.
 More information...

 All of us dog lovers here at Oxyfresh often get asked the same question: How do your dog dental care products work so well at keeping plaque and bad dog breath at bay?